oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 This tutorial uses the following technologies but doesn't require any prior experience:

 - An IDE for JavaScript.
-I will use [Visual Studio Code](https://code.visualstudio.com/) but you can use Atom, Webstorm, or any other IDE you prefer
+I will use [Visual Studio Code](https://code.visualstudio.com/) but you can use Atom, Webstorm, or any other IDE you prefer.
 - [Node.js](https://nodejs.org/en/)
 - A database, one of PostgreSQL, MySQL, SQLite, SQL Server, or MongoDB.
 In this tutorial you will use SQLite
 - [Okta CLI](https://cli.okta.com)